 The project is proud of its Aboriginal Participation Policy targeting 2% or more of total project hours on-site to be completed by Aboriginal employees.
 This target is currently achieving 7% participation.

 As the City Tram Extension Project is nearing completion, driver training will start on Monday 16 July, with passenger services to begin on Sunday 29 July.

 Training will be conducted on the full tram network, including the new sections of track along North Terrace to East Terrace, and King William Road to the Festival Plaza precinct.

-Details on driver training and new services, including the timetables for new services from July 29 are available on the Adelaide Metro website.
+Details on driver training and new services are available on the Adelaide Metro website.

 It’s not unusual for DPTI staff to go the extra mile to help the public of South Australia, but Transport Safety Compliance Manager Lloyd Sanderson has taken things one step further.